Requests For Equitable Adjustments In Price

 It is common for construction projects to be paid by one lump sum, that is, one price for the entire job.
 But when the project changes in a substantial way, the compensation should change too, whether that results in a refund or an additional payment.

-Contact us today to schedule a free initial consultation with a Boston lawyer skilled in equitable adjustments.
+Contact us today to speak with a Boston lawyer skilled in equitable adjustments.